 Melonly provides a wide range of settings and configuration options, allowing you to quickly get your server up and running.
 Customize it to fit your exact preferences and optimize it for your needs.

 You can easily change the name of your dashboard under the Server Name field.
-The name change is still subject to previously mentioned rules/guidelines, of which you can find here.
+The name change is still subject to previously mentioned rules/guidelines.

 Navigating to the Server Settings Page